SuraSammour12/Medical-Insurance-Charges-Analysis-Prediction/README.md

 #  License
 This project is for educational purposes only and uses a dataset under the CC0 1.0 Universal (Public Domain Dedication) License.

-#  Summary
-This project provides a practical understanding of how health-related factors influence medical insurance charges.
-It walks through real-world data cleaning, visualization, model building, and regularization techniques to build robust predictive models.

 #  Useful Links
 - [Scikit-learn Documentation](https://scikit-learn.org/stable/documentation.html)